tusharkapadi/iacm-migration/README.md

 ## Prerequisites

 * Docker
+* Fill out `.env` file with your Harness account ID and api key
 * Populate `./workspaces` directory with terraform workspaces to be migrated
-* The `input.csv` file filled out with the correct values for each workspace
+* Fill out the `input.csv` file with the correct values for each workspace

 ## Usage